 The best time to take advantage of these is these is when there are Horse Racing Festivals on and the price boosts are announced every morning.
 Betfair Sportsbooks is certainly one gubbed account you can make very good profits from.

-For more experienced matched bettors, Extra Places can be some of the most lucratively profitable offers.
+For more experienced matched bettors, Extra Place Matched Betting can be some of the most lucratively profitable offers.

 Basically, these offers are when the bookie pays out an extra place on an Each Way bet, which is the place bet.

 For example, paying out for a horse if it finishes in the top 4 or 5 places, whereas normally, they would only pay out if it finished in the top 3.
 The exchange lay bet will be the same as normal, in this instance only paying out if the horse doesn’t finish in the Top 3.

 What you can do is back and lay the each-way bet, if the horse finishes either 4th or 5th, you win the bookie bet and the exchange lay bet.
 This can result in a significant profit because you are winning outright both bets and getting both your stakes back.

 Extra Place Offers are usually found on horse races but also other sports such as Golf Tournaments.